vasic-digital/SDK/README.md

 The Client and the Extension application talk to each other using the IPC so the additional extensibility is exposed.
 Client sends the request, Extension acts upon it and responds.

-## IPC SDK Protocol
+## SDK Technical Documentation

-The communication protocol is described [here](Android/Documentation/Protocol/Protocol.md).
+SDK Technical Documentation is described [here](Android/Documentation/Main.md).

 ## Current state of the project